first-digital-finance/pyrmq/README.md

 ```
 #### Publish message with priorities
 To enable prioritization of messages, instantiate your queue with the queue
-argument x-max-priority.
+argument `x-max-priority`.
 It takes an integer that sets the number of possible
 priority values with a higher number commanding more priority.
 Then, simply
 publish your message with the priority argument specified.
 Any number higher
 than the set max priority is floored or considered the same.